 In most instances, the will may not be read until several days after the donor’s death.
 Because of time constraints when the death occurs, it is important that the donor’s next of kin or agent knows the donor’s wishes at the time of enrollment and that they notify the program immediately after death occurs.
+It is also recommended to advise your Primary Care physician of your donation so that information is included in your medical chart.

 It is not necessary to use a funeral provider when donating a body.
 In some cases, however, family members may wish to have a funeral provider coordinate a memorial service.
 The family is responsible for any additional costs in these situations.